"Finding Yourself" Begins with These 5 Words

 "That's not what I want."

-Please, feel free to use this sentence as often as you'd like.
-This is an especially important gift if you've ever people-pleased, or felt the tug of obligation, or duty, or societal pressure to become a lawyer, get married, buy a house, have a kid, adopt a cat, etcetera.
-If someone else has ever stepped into the garden of your mind and planted a seed that, later, you came to realize—hey, I didn't put that there.
+Use this sentence as often as you'd like.
+This is an especially important gift if you've ever people-pleased, or felt the tug of obligation, or duty, or societal pressure to become a lawyer, get married, buy a house, have a kid, adopt a cat, etc. If someone else has ever stepped into the garden of your mind and planted a seed that, later, you came to realize—hey, I didn't put that there.
 And now that I think of it, I'd rather grow basil.
 If you've ever felt the weight of a pressure you’re not the conscious owner of—please, feel free to use "That's not what I want."

 Perhaps you are an oral surgeon and going on nice vacations in the Maldives.
 Your father wanted this for you, and you are quite happy because you are in the Maldives and also you help people smile.
 So it's not unsettling, exactly, that you were preened for this profession because ultimately you grew up and decided that you liked the idea.
 Fantastic!
 Or your mother wanted you to take over her art gallery when you grew up and you actually idolized your mother and were pleased to inherit this gem.
-All I'm getting at is: Carry on if the CHOICE was ultimately yours.
-Otherwise, ”That's not what I want" may set you free.
+All I'm getting at is: Carry on if the choice was ultimately yours.
+Otherwise, ”that's not what I want" may be your ticket home to yourself.

 When we are born we are fairly clean slates (akashic records aside).
 Then from ages 0-3 we are neurologically hardwired and learn to identify ourselves based on what the adults in charge mirror back to us as true about ourselves.
 Our emotional blueprints are drawn up to near completion by the age of 8.
 So if we are gifted a toy gavel at age 3 and our parents call us “the little judge” our whole childhood, or if we are told again and again just how good we are at math but steered far away from the arts, we listen.
 We program.
 We learn from what is mirrored back to us.
 If we are dressed up as a princess and hear again and again how exciting our inevitable wedding day will be—we learn that this is of utmost importance.